 ※Please make sure to bring your own camera.

-Choose a kimono or a yukata from our catalog.
+Choose a kimono, a hakama or a yukata from our catalog.

-The Sensei will help you dress the kimono.
+The kimono master will help you to dress it.

 We will put away your personal belongings until you come back.